The tips below can be used for both guitar and bass guitar.

 People who tell you that “guitar is dead” are not paying attention to the media.

 The guitar is here to stay, it has been and will be for many years.

 Why?
 Well, maybe because it is a very awesome instrument, appeals to a lot of musicians, is not super difficult to start with, it makes you look fantastic, you can customize it to your needs and look/sound even more awesome! (should I go on?)

 And you want to be part of that remarkable group too.
 Splendid!

 But where do you have to start?
 Or more importantly, what do you need to start to rock the socks of your (future) fans.

 With this list, you will be playing guitar and rocking that crowd in no time, so let’s start.

-Let’s start with the cool stuff (don’t worry, there is more cool stuff coming up next)
+Let's start with the cool stuff (don’t worry, there is cooler stuff coming up next).